FruitieX/nodifier/README.md

 ### Options
 * `host`: Hostname of your server
 * `port`: Port your server listens on
-* `autoMarkRead`: When client only requests one notification, should it me marked read? (true/false)
+* `autoMarkRead`: When client only requests one notification, should it be marked as read? (true/false)
 * `ssl-key`: Relative path to the server SSL key
 * `ssl-cert`: Relative path to the server SSL certificate
 * `programs`: For safety, a list of applications a notification can be